WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 - Monitor official WAEC announcements at waecnigeria.org

-- Check with school administrators for updates
+- Check with school administrators for your specific exam schedule

 - Focus on subject mastery — content knowledge matters regardless of exam format